 - While we're on the topic of sweets, a visit to CityWalk truly isn't complete without a trip to Voodoo Doughnut Orlando.
 It's a cult favorite for a reason.

 Universal Orlando Special Events for Adults

 Of course, I couldn't sign off without mentioning the annual events that bring the fun to Universal nearly year-round!
 Enter (if you dare!)
 The World's Premier Halloween Event and brave the horrifying haunted houses and sinister scare zones of Halloween Horror Nights.
-Welcome the holiday season with resort-wide celebrations, including magical offerings at Christmas in The Wizarding World of Harry Potter, whimsical Who-liday fun at Grinchmas at Universal's Islands of Adventure and larger-than-life Macy's balloons at Universal's Holiday Experience.
+Welcome the holiday season with resort-wide celebrations, including magical offerings at Christmas in The Wizarding World of Harry Potter, whimsical Who-liday fun at Grinchmas at Universal's Islands of Adventure and larger-than-life balloons at Universal's Holiday Parade featuring Macy's.
 Finally, join Florida's Biggest Party during Mardi Gras, an authentic New Orleans celebration with froggerific floats, electric entertainment and frogtastic food.
 (Feet don't fail me now!)
 Be sure to check the calendar of events as you begin planning!